(this post contains mild spoilers)

 The view is top-down and the size of the grid never changes (nor does the camera move).
 The player's sprite, the ENGINEER, is blue and is the only humanoid shaped sprite in the game.
 Because the view port is fixed and the player is easy to spot, the player's position can be randomized.
 This is why the teleporter works as a game mechanic, randomly moving the player is normally a bad idea!
 But given the right design constraints it can totally work.

 The monster sprites each have a distinct silhouette, making them easy to identify.
 When players descend to the next level they are presented with a brand new room that may be filled with a variety of monsters.
 Quickly being able to recognize the greatest threat is essential.
 Even so, being dropped into the next level can be jarring, so the game skips the first round of monster actions to give the player a chance to fully orient themselves.
+Learn step-by-step in the pixel art tutorial.

 I decided early on I wanted to constrain the game to a very small grid, after lots of play testing 10x10 was the sweet spot for balancing map variety with readability.
 The grid as presented in the game is 12x12, but the outer most grid spots are always walls.